jtbx/dwm/README.md

 In order to build dwm you need the Xlib header files.

-My config also requires the JetBrains Mono font.
+My config also requires the JetBrains Mono font, Rofi, and rofi-emoji (you can disable rofi in the source code).

-On Arch Linux, you can install that package with `sudo pacman -S ttf-jetbrains-mono`
+On Arch Linux, you can install those packages with `sudo pacman -S ttf-jetbrains-mono rofi rofi-emoji`

 # Installation